MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 Runtime toggle

-- Admins can disable or re-enable reporting on the fly at Dashboard → Admin → Logs.
+- Admins can disable or re-enable reporting on the fly at Dashboard → Admin → Telemetry.
 This does not affect local log capture/viewing.
-- The Admin Logs card now surfaces the effective status (`Configured`, `Runtime`, `Effective`), the active endpoint, sampling percentage, warning allowlist, pseudonymization flags, and the set of report kinds (`critical`, `error`, `warning` (allowlisted/sampled), `perf_slo_breach`, `telemetry_internal`).
+- The Admin Telemetry page now surfaces the effective status (`Configured`, `Runtime`, `Effective`), the active endpoint, sampling percentage, warning allowlist, pseudonymization flags, and the set of report kinds (`critical`, `error`, `warning` (allowlisted/sampled), `perf_slo_breach`, `telemetry_internal`).
 This makes it clear what will leave the deployment.
 - Use the **Send test report** button to emit a harmless `diagnostic_heartbeat` envelope on demand.
 The call uses the currently bound `LogReporting` options, and the UI confirms the target endpoint when the POST succeeds.
 This is the fastest way to validate egress connectivity after configuring credentials.

 Buffering and failure handling

-- Logs are first captured into a bounded in-memory buffer (default 5,000 entries) for the Admin Logs page.
+- Logs are first captured into a bounded in-memory buffer (default 5,000 entries) for the Admin Telemetry page.
 - The reporter snapshots the buffer, filters items for reporting, sends them, and only then dequeues the sent items.
 If the send fails (non-2xx or network error), nothing is removed and the next cycle retries.
 This avoids data loss.

 Security notes